 Spring marks that time of year when Socrates was brought to trial by Anytus, Meletus, and Lycon; defended himself against charges of religious impiety and political subversion; was found guilty by a jury of his peers; and was sentenced to die by hemlock.

-We know that this all took place in May and April 399 BCE because Plato says that the trial started the day after a particular holiday began, Thargalia.
+We know that this all took place in May and June 399 BCE because Plato says that the trial started the day after a particular holiday began, Thargalia (or, Delia).
 In Athens, this holidays begins when the eleventh new moon after the summer solstice is seen.
-Using Astronomical info to determine when the solstice occurred in 400 BCE and when each new moon might have been ‘seen’, we can make an educated guess about when the trial of Socrates took place (if the Ancient Greeks were using the Gregorian Calendar): April 25th over a nine-to-ten hour period.
+Using Astronomical info to determine when the solstice occurred in 400 BCE and when each new moon might have been ‘seen’, we can make an educated guess about when the trial of Socrates took place (if the Ancient Greeks were using the Julian Calendar months): May 14th over a nine-to-ten hour period.
 We also know from Xenophon that Socrates was in prison for 30 days before his sentence was carried out.
-So, we can make an educated guess about the date of his death: May 25th at sunset.
+So, we can make an educated guess about the date of his death: June 13th at sunset.

 Socrates was certainly one of the most influential figures in human history.
 He seemed to hold special significance to the Greek and Roman Stoics.
 The following are some points made by Donald Robertson in his article called “The Stoic Socrates”…

 - We’re told that Zeno, the founder of Stoicism, was inspired to become a philosopher after a chance reading of Book Two from Xenophon’s Memorabilia of Socrates.

 - Zeno’s student Sphaerus reputedly wrote three volumes about Lycurgus, the legendary Spartan lawmaker, and Socrates.

 - Posidonius in his book on Ethics would point to the moral progress made by Socrates, Antisthenes, and Diogenes the Cynic, as evidence that virtue exists and presumably can be taught.